FossPrime/g4c/README.md

 - G4C_RSA (alternatively)
   - same thing, but for RSA

-Finally, add `"predev": "g4c i || :"` under your package.json scripts.
+Finally, add `"predev": "npx g4c i || :"` under your package.json scripts.
 Replace prestart with predevelop, preserve or prestart if you do not have a "dev" script.

 "install" scripts **won't work** as we need access to the secrets which are not available at install time, only at final runtime.